Skip to Main Content

 • Your first method will be tested again.

-Academic Integrity Violations.
-Autolab uses JPlag to detect plagiarism.
+Academic Integrity.
+Autolab uses JPlag to detect similarities in code.
 DO NOT include any identifying information on the files you submit to Autolab (e.g. name, netid, RUID, email).

-• DO NOT share or post your assignment before the assignment 3-day extension due date.
+• DO NOT share or post your assignment until the late period or token due date (as described above) has passed.

 • You MAY NOT use generative AI software (such as ChatGPT or GitHub Copilot) to create or debug programming assignment code.